 Given its Mediterranean origins it should come as no surprise that Lavender enjoys a free draining soil in full sun.
 Lavenders tolerate chalky soils well, and cope reasonably well with dry conditions once established.
 They make useful shrubs for coastal positions and hot, dry gravel gardens.
 You can even plant lavender as a low hedge for a lovely informal edging that will attract plenty of pollinating insects to the garden.

-Alternatively, grow Lavender in containers, using a well drained soil based compost such as John Innes No. 3.
+Avoid planting lavender in wet ground as this will cause the plants to rot.
+Heavy soil conditions can be improved with the addition of coarse grit or sharp sand prior to planting.
+Alternatively, grow lavender in containers, using a well drained soil-based compost such as John Innes No. 3.
 Mix in some slow release fertiliser prior to planting to get your plants off to the best start.
-Each Lavender plant will need a container measuring at least 30cm (12") diameter.
+Each lavender plant will need a container measuring at least 30cm (12") diameter.

 Lavender is easy to grow but does suffer from root rot when grown in wet conditions.
-This can often be avoided by improving the soil prior to planting.
+This can be avoided by improving the soil prior to planting.

 Rosemary Beetle is best controlled by removing the beetles and grubs by hand.
 Pesticides can be effective, but these should be avoided if you intend to use the lavender for making edible products.
 Avoid spraying when the plants are in flower as this will kill beneficial pollinating insects too.

 In the kitchen, lavender makes an interesting flavouring for cakes and other recipes.
 Try popping a few sprigs into a jar of sugar to add to biscuits, sorbets, jams or jellies.
 Add lavender flowers to vegetable stock and create a tasty sauce for duck, chicken or lamb dishes.
 If you're a keen beekeeper, lavender honey is relatively easy to make and adds a delicate flavour to bakes and marinades.